Technology Education- Class Information

 TECHNOLOGY MODULES: (14 days) Students are placed into small groups and spend 2 days on each module.
 Activities May Change.

-Careers: Examine 5 Careers, Figure how much it will cost to live a certain lifestyle , and find out about employment.
+Careers: Students will examine 5 Careers, Figure how much it will cost to live a certain lifestyle , and find out about employment.

 3D Printing: Students will learn about 3D printing and it’s impacts on our world.
 They will also print an object using a 3d printer.

-Electronics: Understand how simple circuits work while experimenting with various electronic components
+Electronics: Students will understand how simple circuits work while experimenting with various electronic components

 Graphic Design: Students design a catalog advertisement for their clocks